Advertiser Disclosure

 Usage, Purchases, and Payments

 It is a good idea to pay off the entire balance instead of stopping with the minimum payment.
-The minimum payment keeps you in good standing, but the remaining balance will grow because of the high-interest rate.
-It is also important to consider that your security deposit will not get used to cover purchases or the minimum monthly payment amount.
+The minimum payment keeps you in good standing, but the remaining balance will grow because of the high interest rate.
+It is also important to consider that your security deposit will not be used to cover purchases or the minimum monthly payment amount.
 You will have to use additional funds to repay your credit card balance.

 How Does It Differ from an Unsecured Credit Card?